apache/zeppelin/contribution/zeppelinweb/goodPracticeGuide02.md

 limitations under the License.
 -->

-# Event dispatching in the Angular Source Code
+# Event Dispatching in Angular

 <br/>
 AngularJS provides an Event dispatching system allow the communication between controllers or services and controllers.